A-posteriori-steered $p$-robust multigrid and domain decomposition methods with optimal step-sizes for mixed finite element discretizations of elliptic problems: Numerical experiments

 \subsection{Adaptive number of smoothing steps in the multigrid solver}

 In addition to the efficiency of the estimator $\etalg$, Theorem~\ref{thm_upper_bound} together with Theorem~\ref{thm_error_contr} have yet another important consequence: from~\eqref{loc_eta}, $\etalg$ provides a localized estimation of the algebraic error by levels (and by patches).
-This is the starting point for an adaptive extension of the multigrid solver following~\cite[Definition~7.1]{Mir_Pap_Voh_lambda} with adaptivity parameter $\theta=0.3$.
+This is the starting point for an adaptive extension of the multigrid solver following~\cite[Definition~7.1]{Mir_Pap_Voh_lambda}.
+Here we run an experiment with the solver setting the adaptivity parameter $\theta_{\mathrm{alg}}$ to 0.3.
 Instead of employing just one post-smoothing step in Algorithm~\ref{Definition_solver} on each level (which, from Theorem~\ref{thm_converg}, in contrast to the usual case, is sufficient for overall contraction), an adaptive criterion based on the localized writing of $\etalg$ discerns whether additional smoothing per level is beneficial.
+More precisely, we continue smoothing on the given level $j$ if the contribution of the squared error decrease from level $j$, $(\lambda_j^i)^2 \big\|\dif^{-1/2}\brho_j^i\big\|^2 = \lambda_j^i \sum_{\ver \in \V_j} \big\|\dif^{-1/2}\brho_{j,\ver}^i\big\|^2_{\omaj}$, is significant (employing the parameter~$\theta_{\mathrm{alg}}$).
 In Table~\ref{Tab_iter_adapt}, we present a comparison with the non-adaptive variant for the well wavefront test case.
 The comparison is done in terms of the iteration numbers (\#iter.) coinciding with the total number of V-cycles needed to decrease the relative a~posteriori estimator of the algebraic error $\etalg$ by the factor $10^5$, of global synchronizations (\#sync.) coinciding with the sum over iterations of the number of smoothing steps and coarse solves, and we moreover display the mean and maximum number of smoothing steps (\#smooth.).
 This approach aims to reduce costs by: 1) lowering the overall number of V-cycles, since intergrid operators for a hierarchy consisting of many levels can become more costly; 2) employing more smoothing steps on lower levels where there are less patches and smoothing is cheaper.
 As we see from Table~\ref{Tab_iter_adapt}, the estimator correctly identifies levels requiring more smoothing leading to improved numerical performance by adding one to two more post-smoothing steps only.